 Review of Carnegie Learning's Cognitive Tutor Algebra 1

 Carnegie Learning's Algebra 1 curriculum consists of two parts: textbook and software.
-It is truly a unique curriculum, and unlike anything I've seen before.
-You can see that a lot of work has gone into creating this product (yet it only costs $99 for home users).
+It is truly a unique curriculum and unlike anything I've seen before.
+One can see that a lot of work has gone into creating this product.

 The software is the most innovative part in this curriculum; however the textbook also follows somewhat different ideas and principles than standard algebra textbooks.

 The software component is called Cognitive Tutor.
 It provides the student intelligent practice with everything in Algebra 1 curriculum.
-The problems that the electronic tutor gives you range from simple simplifying of expressions and equation solvings to modeling of real-world like situations.
+The problems that the electronic tutor gives the student range from simplifying expressions and solving equations to modeling real-world situations.

 Screenshots from the program

-The student either fills in empty boxes, chooses from multiple possible choices, or makes graphs etc. The problems are quite varied.
+The student either fills in empty boxes, chooses from multiple choices, makes graphs, and so on.
+The problems are quite varied.
 The problems advance step-by-step towards more open-ended ones.
-For example, when learning equation solving, at first the student only chooses which transformation to do, and the program does it.
-Then in later problems, the student has to choose the transformation, and do it (type in the transformed equation).
+For example, when learning how to solve equations, at first the student only chooses which transformation to do to both sides of the equation, and the program does it.
+Lateron, the student has to choose the transformation and do it (type in the transformed equation).

 The problems in the software cover the whole scope of an algebra 1 curriculum.
-See below a few examples.
+See a few examples below.
 Click the images to enlarge them.

-The student is supposed to spend about 40% of learning time with the software, and the rest with problem-solving activities from the textbook, so while reading all the above it might appear to you that the software is the most important part, it is just about equally important with the textbook.
+The student is supposed to spend about 40% of learning time with the software and the rest with problem-solving activities from the worktext (textbook), so while it might appear to you from all the above that the software is the most important part, it is about equally important as the book.

-I only saw the first chapter of the printed textbook.
+I only saw the first chapter of the textbook.
 It contains extended investigations or problem situations in which the student learns by guided exploration.
-The problems use real-world situations and they are designed so as to emphasize connections between verbal, numeric, graphic and algebraic representations.
+The problems use real-world situations and they are designed so as to emphasize connections between verbal, numeric, graphic, and algebraic representations.

 The textbook would be better described as a worktext.
-It presents you with a scenario, and then problems and questions follow.
-In between all that are short teaching boxes that explain terms, notation, or concepts.
+It presents you with a scenario and then problems and questions follow.
+In between are short teaching boxes that explain terms, notation, or concepts.
 In fact, the explanations may even be in the end of the lesson.
 In short, all learning is occurring within a context of a real-life problem.

-It is different from your "standard" algebra curriculum in two main aspects: because of the software, and because the textbook is based upon investigations instead of plain "lecturing".
+This curriculum is different from many other algebra curricula in two main aspects: because it uses software, and because the textbook is based upon investigations instead of "lecturing".